moliveme/LeetCode/README.md

 3. 3-longest-substr

 Given a string s, find the length of the longest substring without repeating characters.
+3 solutions produced each with O(N^3), O(2N) AND O(N)